gtonkinhill/panaroo/docs/gettingstarted/params.md

   --all_seq_in_graph    Retains all DNA sequence for each gene cluster in the
                         graph output.
 Off by default as it uses a large amount of space.
+  --no_clean_edges      Turn off edge filtering in the final output graph.

 Gene alignment:
-  -a ALN, --alignment ALN
+  -a {core,pan}, --alignment {core,pan}
                         Output alignments of core genes or all genes.
 Options are 'core' and 'pan'.
-Default: 'None' --aligner ALR         Specify an aligner.
+Default: 'None' --aligner {prank,clustal,mafft}
+                        Specify an aligner.
 Options:'prank', 'clustal', and
                         default: 'mafft'
   --core_threshold CORE
                         Core-genome sample threshold (default=0.95)